ReAct V3 Agent

 Compaction

-When the accumulated timeline approaches the configured context budget ceiling, the platform triggers compaction: older turn ranges are summarized into a compact conv.range.summary artifact and replaced in the timeline.
-This is a hard-ceiling guard — it ensures context never silently overflows the model's context window.
+When the accumulated timeline approaches the configured context budget ceiling, the platform triggers compaction: older turn ranges are summarized into a compact conv.range.summary artifact and replaced in the visible timeline.
+This is a hard-ceiling guard โ it ensures context never silently overflows the model's context window.
+Working summaries are injected into the compaction prompt, internal notes can be preserved as stable anchors, and consumed followup / steer controls remain visible through preserved event copies because they are treated as first-class user intent rather than disposable transport noise.
 Compaction is transparent to bundle code.

 Hosting & File Resources